L. Brent Bozell Jr.: Anti-abortion activity

+Personal life

+Bozell married Patricia Lee Buckley, sister of William F. Buckley, and they had ten children, including L. Brent Bozell III, a conservative activist and founder and president of Media Research Center, a conservative media watchdog group and publisher.
+Another son, Michael Bozell, is a Benedictine monk in Solesmes Abbey.
+The Bozell family grew to 23 grandchildren and a great-grandchild by the time he died.
+His godson was novelist Tristan Egolf.

-Illnesses and death
+Illnesses and final years

-Bozell suffered from bipolar disorder, writing publicly about his experiences, suffering, and recovery in the introduction to Mustard Seeds, a collection mostly of his post-National Review writings (including many from Triumph) published in 1986.
+Bozell suffered from bipolar disorder, and wrote publicly about his experiences with the disease, the suffering it created, and his recovery in the introduction to Mustard Seeds, a collection mostly of his post-National Review writings, including many from Triumph, published in 1986.
 The book included "Poland's Cross—And America's," Bozell's first National Review essay in almost two decades.
 It also included the National Review essay, for which he may be remembered best, "Freedom or Virtue," which touched off a robust debate between himself and Meyer, mostly around whether freedom or virtue should be the paramount consideration for American conservatives.

+Bozell faithfully visited inmates at Lorton Correctional Complex in Northern Virginia every week for years until his death.